12-String Bassist Ian Ringler

 Prog Metal is an area of music that is often overlooked but is enjoying significant growth in "underground" popularity.
 And as a result the people who play it are starting to get more attention and recognition.
 I first heard about Ian Ringler through the grapevine.
 That's usually a good sign because when people are talking about you, then you're probably doing something right.
 We tracked him down and learned that the buzz has substance behind it.
 Thanks Ian for taking the time to answer our questions!

-What originally attracted you to the 12?
+What originally attracted you to the 12-string bass?

 Doug Pinnick and King’s X. I saw a King’s X video late one night while watching “Headbangers Ball” on MTV.
 I was still in my early-mid teens and just starting to play bass.
 I kept seeing this weird looking bass that flashed on the TV screen and tried to figure out what the hell it was.
 I was hooked then.
 The trouble was how to get one.
 It wasn’t until years later that I learned that Tom Petersson was “The Godfather” of the 12-string bass.
 I also had no clue that for years I had been staring at the back of a 12-string headstock on the cover of Cheap Trick’s "Live at Budokan".

-There's a photo of you and a variety of 8-string and 12-string basses on the Section 16 website.
-It's great to see another fanatic!
 Can you describe each of your basses for us?
 Any special features?
 What tuning(s) do you use?

 Let’s see, currently I have a total of six 12-string basses, one 8-string, and a boat load of 4 and 5-strings.
 Four of the 12s are Hamers while the other two are a Galveston and a Musicvox.